Do you know about bearded dragon skin conditions?

 Heat lamps should be turned on for no more than 12 hours a day, and their tanks should have dual temperatures.

-One thermometer should be placed on either side of the tank, so there are two in total.
+One thermometer should be placed on either side of the tank, so there is two total.

-You should place the thermometers in the middle of the tank’s height, so they give an accurate reading.
+You should place the thermometers in the middle of the tank’s height to give an accurate reading.

 The hottest part of the tank should be 90-100° degrees Fahrenheit (38° C) for adults and up to 110° degrees Fahrenheit (43° C) for dragons under six months old.